Unrag

 Installation

-Run the CLI to install UnRAG into your project and understand what gets created.
+Run the CLI to install Unrag into your project and understand what gets created.

-Installing UnRAG is a one-command operation.
+Installing Unrag is a one-command operation.
 You run the initializer, answer a few questions (or skip them with flags), and the CLI writes the necessary files into your project.

 Running the initializer